 - Make It Easy; They’ll Participate

-Besides being altruistic and lending purpose to the brands, the Venmo/Aldi promotion is also beautiful in its simplicity.
+Besides being altruistic and lending purpose to the brands, the Venmo/Aldi promotion was also beautiful in its simplicity.
 Whatever the category, consumers are far more likely to engage if brands make it easy for them.
 Buy a pair of TOMS, and they give another away.
 Reorder an item with Amazon’s “One-Click” button – no searching necessary.
 It’s all easy and automatic.
 All things equal, it’s far easier to remove friction than it is to increase motivation.
 What are the points of friction consumers experience with your brand?
 Start by making changes that minimize those pain points to encourage engagement and participation.

 While undeniably fun, Friendsgiving has become more than just an excuse to party.
 The rising popularity of the holiday provides insight into what millennials value: authenticity and relevant experiences, social good and brands with purpose, and table stakes of ease and usability.